 Determining the Cause of Birth Injuries

-In most cases, families are not aware of the presence of a birth injury until well after the baby has been born.
+In most cases, families are not aware of a birth injury until well after birth.
 While birth injuries can happen while a woman is pregnant, it’s more likely for a problem to develop slightly before, during, or after labor and delivery.
 There’s also the fact that some birth injuries do not show instant physical symptoms.